 Here are some reasons why a website owner might want to use a WordPress maintenance contract:

 - You’ve run into problems in the past with contractors that have disappeared or not fulfilled their obligations.
-You want a contract to hold all parties accountable.
+You want a web support contract to hold all parties accountable.

 - Your website is a major source of revenue and you’re nervous that an unchecked error or security breach could leave your reputation tarnished and your profits diminished.

 - You have proprietary software or a highly confidential business concept and you need to protect it with a non-disclosure agreement (NDA).

 - Your business has strict insurance regulations, so you need to clarify certain standards as well as liability.

 - This is the first time you’ve worked with this WordPress professional (or any third-party) and you’re nervous about leaving such a sensitive matter in the hands of an untested resource.

 - You’re hoping to negotiate a discount on maintenance services, so you want a simple website maintenance agreement to clearly spell out the terms and rates for a longer-term agreement.